 Preschool enrollement can be hectic if the child has not adjusted to schedules, staying away from parents among other factors.
 Kids who attend daycare have been observed to have a smooth transition in kindergarten.
 Also, a study by the University of Texas at Austin showed that parents who enrolled their tots in child care were more involved in their children’s academic life later in life.

 5. Interaction with Adults

 A National Institute of Child Health and Human Development study carried out in 2006; showed that high-quality day care was directly related to quality caregiving.
-This is because adult caregivers provide encouragement, respond to kids’ vocalizations, and encourage a positive attitude by discouraging negativity in the environment.
+This is because childcare providers create encouragement, respond to kids’ vocalizations, and encourage a positive attitude by discouraging negativity in the environment.

 6. Better Immune Systems

 The more children are exposed to various strains of flu and colds, the better their immunes will get.
 A kid who misses daycare is likely to take more sick days due to illnesses compared to those who go to daycare.